Title X: Sterilization

 Marie Sanchez, chief tribal judge on the Northern Cheyenne Reservation, arrived in Geneva in 1977 with a clear message to deliver to the United Nations Convention on Indigenous Rights.
 American Indian women, she argued, were targets of the “modern form” of genocide—sterilization.
 Over a six-year period following passage of the act, "physicians sterilized perhaps 25% of Native American women of childbearing age, and there is evidence suggesting that the numbers were actually even higher."

 Restoration

 On January 28, 2021, President Joe Biden signed a presidential memorandum instructing the United States Department of Health and Human Services to review "undue restrictions" to Title X and to then "suspend, revise, or rescind" the Trump-era overhaul to Title X. On April 14, 2021, the U.S. Department of Health and Human Services released its Title X revision proposals.
-On October 4, 2021, the United States Department of Health and Human Services would issue regulation repealing the Title X gag rule effective November 8, 2021.
+On October 4, 2021, the United States Department of Health and Human Services issued a regulation repealing the Title X gag rule effective November 8, 2021.